bparanj/crystal/electronics/book/basics/coulombs-law.md

 - \( q_1 \) and \( q_2 \) are the amounts of charge on the two objects.
 - \( r \) is the distance between the charges.

-In simple terms, just remember:
 - **More charge = more force.**
 - **Less distance = more force.**

 This law helps us understand how charged objects interact, which is super important in electronics for things like capacitors and electric fields.

 **Coulomb's Law** mathematically describes the force between two electric charges.
 It states that: